Secessionist movements of Canada: Manitoba

 In January–February 1868, a small group of settlers declared a Republic of Caledonia, later the Republic of Manitobah, at Portage-la-Prairie in Hudson's Bay Company land that was to be incorporated into Canada.
 These settlers aimed to use this declaration to obtain favourable terms (for themselves) for the entry of the area into Confederation.
 The declaration was not recognized by Canadian or British authorities, and the republic soon collapsed.

 In the 19th century, the Manitoban secessionist movement had support from the Fenians and secessionist Liberals.

 British Columbia and Yukon

 The Vancouver Island Party is the first secessionist movement that aims to secede from British Columbia and become a separate province by 2021, instead of leaving Canada like other secession movements.

 Cascadia

 The Cascadian Independence movement seeks separation from Canada and the United States.

 Other movements

 Republic of Madawaska

 The Republic of Madawaska occupied what is now the northwest corner of New Brunswick, and lies partially in Quebec and the American state of Maine.
 The origins of the so-called republic lie in the 1783 Treaty of Versailles, which established the border between the United States of America and the British North American colonies.
-The Madawaska region remained in dispute between Britain and the US until 1842.
+The Madawaska region remained in dispute between the United Kingdom and the United States until 1842.
 In Canada, Madawaska was considered part of Quebec until the 1850s, when the border with New Brunswick was modified.
 The "Republic" is now a purely ceremonial entity.